igmochang/imorales_computer_architecture_1_2023/README.md

 # imorales_computer_architecture_1_2023
-x86 NASM RSA dencrypter with the use of modular exponentiation and a LUT
+x86 NASM RSA decrypter with the use of modular exponentiation and a LUT

 Tools used:
 - x86 NASM